-Jim Evonuk, a veteran skydiver, said I shouldn't worry ... that he'd call the manufacturers and get my money back if the main & reserve chutes fail to open.
-(Of course, I'd be dead.)
+Jim Evonuk, a veteran skydiver, said I shouldn't worry ... that if both parachutes fail to open on my jump he'd call the manufacturers and get my money back.
+(It might help to pay for my funeral.)

 Number of skydives now = 82Freefall time: 65-min 19-secsFreefall: 113.6 miles (182.9 km)Under canopy: 62.2 miles (100 km)Plane to planet: 175.8 miles (282.9 km)Cutaways = 1

 ... whenever leaving a drinking establishment, you yell, “DOOR” before stepping out into the street.

 ... you analyze every flag you pass to see which directionyou should land.

 ... you catch yourself FLAKING the bed instead of making it.